Krnsand/pp4-restaurants/README.md

 ![Multi screen mockup](static/assets/img/README-img/responsive-1.png)

 This project is built as part of the Code Institute Full Stack Software Development course.
-I decided to make an app that would make dining and choosing restaurants a little bit easier for some people.
+I decided to make an app that would make dining and choosing restaurants a little bit easier.
 Important note: this is not an actual live site that exists out in the world, it is used purely as a project for Code Institute and users can make reservations freely (you won't be expected to show up at any restaurants).

 ## Live Site